 How much does home foundation repair cost?

 Whatever the cause of foundation issues, you can expect to pay an average repair bill of just under $5,000.
-More specifically, the national average ranges from $2,137 to $7,426.
-Of course, that depends on the type of problem needing fixed and other factors, such as where you live and the type of material your foundation is made of.
+More specifically, the national average ranges from $2,161 to $7,780.
+Of course, that depends on the type of problem that needs fixing and factors like where you live and the type of material your foundation is made of.

 Of course, as with any home damage, there are extreme cases that require much higher repair costs.
 For this post, we’ve gathered estimates for the more common foundation issues a homeowner might face.
 A breakdown of costs for specific repairs could look like this:

-- Repair of minor cracks by injecting epoxy or polyurethane foam: between $250 and $800.
-They should be addressed to prevent moisture ingress that could lead to structural issues.
+- Repair of minor cracks: $250-$800.
+Cracks should be addressed by injecting epoxy or polyurethane foam to prevent moisture ingress that could lead to structural issues.
 Cracks that are wider than one-eighth of an inch should be seen by a structural engineer.

 - House shifting: $700-$25,000.
 Depending on the severity of the shifting, this is usually repaired by installing piers, mudjacking, foam jacking, or reinforcing the walls.

-- Underpinning the basement: For $1,000 to $3,000 per pier, contractors will excavate and install hydraulic piers to raise the foundation.
+- Underpinning the basement: For $1,000-$3,000 per pier, contractors will excavate and install hydraulic piers to raise the foundation.

 Additional costs could include:

-- Obtaining a soil report – Soil testing generally costs between $700 and $1,800, but a pH level test with information about pesticide residue, heavy metals, and industrial chemicals can run $1,200.
-To get a more detailed report for all contaminants and shifting soil factors can run as high as $5,000.
+- Obtaining a soil report: Soil testing generally costs between $700 and $1,800, but a pH level test with information about pesticide residue, heavy metals, and industrial chemicals can run $1,200.
+A more detailed report for all contaminants and shifting soil factors can run as high as $5,000.

-- Hiring a structural engineer – The cost for a residential structural engineer averages $513.
-Many of them charge $100 to $200 per hour.
+- Hiring a structural engineer: The cost for a residential structural engineer averages $528.
+The typical hourly rate is $100-$230.

-- Obtaining a building permit – The national average for building permits is $1,281, but costs vary regionally and the type of permit you need.
+- Obtaining a building permit: The national average for building permits is $1,611, but costs vary regionally and depend on the type of permit you need.

-- Dealing with hidden obstacles – If tree roots cause your home’s foundation to heave, the tree may have to go.
-Depending on its size and accessibility, it can cost anywhere from $200 to $2,000 to take it down.
+- Dealing with hidden obstacles: If tree roots cause your home’s foundation to heave, the tree may have to go.
+Depending on its size and accessibility, it can cost anywhere from $200-$2,000 to take it down.

 Are there buyers who will consider a house with foundation issues?

-Yes.
-There are plenty of buyers who will still consider purchasing a home with foundation problems — though you will likely end up selling at a lower price.
+Yes, there are plenty of buyers who will still consider purchasing a home with foundation problems — though you will likely end up selling at a lower price to account for the problem.

-House flippers look for a bargain; since they intend to renovate the home anyway, they may not be concerned about your foundation issues … as long as the price is right.
+House flippers are always looking for a bargain.
+Since they intend to renovate the home anyway, they may not be concerned about your foundation issues … as long as the price is right.

-Some buyers may use foundation issues as a bargaining tool to get a lower price.
-Young mentions one buyer who was only able to purchase a home after the price had been lowered to reflect the problem with the foundation.
+Some buyers may use foundation issues as a bargaining tool to get a lower price, which may be the only way they’re able to afford to purchase your home.

-A buyer might be able to get a rehabilitation loan that allows for the repair to be done after the sale.
-The lender finances the house for the anticipated appraisal amount after the work has been completed.
-The difference in the amounts is used to perform the repair.
+A buyer might also be able to get a rehabilitation loan that allows for the repair to be done after the sale.
+The lender will finance the house for the anticipated appraisal amount after the work has been completed, and the difference in the amounts is used to perform the repair.

 A top agent will have experience selling homes with foundation problems and can guide you accordingly.